-Additionally, students are encouraged to visit the School of Graduate Studies funding site, found here.
+Additionally, students are encouraged to visit the School of Graduate Studies funding site.

 Doctoral Completion Award (DCA)

-The Doctoral Completion Award (DCA) will be run as an internal award to +5 year students based on having been the recipient of a major external award, and will serve to continue providing the guaranteed top-up to the stipend.
-Any unallocated DCA funds will then be distributed evently to all other +5 year students on a year-by-year basis.
+The Doctoral Completion Award (DCA) will be run as an internal award to +5 year students based on having been the recipient of a major external award.
+Any unallocated DCA funds will then be distributed evenly to all other +5 year students on a year-by-year basis.